Solar Neutrinos and the Strongest Oscillation Constraints on Scalar NSI: Introduction

 The majority of NSI studies have focused on NSI with a vector mediator (vNSI), first proposed in Wolfenstein's 1977 paper.
 It also has the same Lorentz structure as the weak interaction and thus has the possibility to interfere with the regular matter effect \cite{Wolfenstein:1977ue}.
 It has been pointed out that this leads to an important degeneracy regarding the determination of the mass ordering \cite{Bakhti:2014pva}, see also \cite{deGouvea:2000pqg,Miranda:2004nb,Coloma:2016gei,Coloma:2017egw,Coloma:2017ncl,Denton:2018xmq,Denton:2021vtf,Chaves:2021pey,Denton:2022nol}.

-While NSI's with different Lorentz structures have been examined in scattering for some time, only recently has there become a growing interesting in scalar NSI (sNSI) in neutrino oscillation environments \cite{Ge:2018uhz,Babu:2019iml,Smirnov:2019cae,Arguelles:2019xgp,Venzor:2020ova,Medhi:2021wxj,Medhi:2022qmu,Sarkar:2022ujy,Dutta:2022fdt,Denton:2022pxt,Medhi:2023ebi,Singha:2023set,Sarker:2023qzp,Sarker:2024ytu,Dutta:2024hqq,ESSnuSB:2023lbg,Gupta:2023wct}.
+While NSI's with different Lorentz structures have been examined in scattering for some time, only recently has there become a growing interesting in scalar NSI (sNSI) in neutrino oscillation environments \cite{Ge:2018uhz,Babu:2019iml,Smirnov:2019cae,Arguelles:2019xgp,Suliga:2020lir,Venzor:2020ova,Medhi:2021wxj,Medhi:2022qmu,Sarkar:2022ujy,Dutta:2022fdt,Denton:2022pxt,Medhi:2023ebi,Singha:2023set,Sarker:2023qzp,Sarker:2024ytu,Dutta:2024hqq,ESSnuSB:2023lbg,Gupta:2023wct,Liao:2015rma}.
+Ref.~\cite{Suliga:2020lir} investigated new scalar (and vector) interactions in the Sun, but not in the context of oscillations.
 Notably \cite{Babu:2019iml} investigates the interplay of oscillation and non-oscillation constraints on sNSI under a variety of assumptions about the mediator mass, the nature of neutrinos, and whether the interaction is with electrons or nucleons.
 There are key regions of parameter space where constraints from oscillations, particularly solar neutrinos, dominate.
 The solar constraints were derived in \cite{Ge:2018uhz} by looking only at solar neutrino data from Borexino \cite{Borexino:2017rsf}.
 Additional solar neutrino data sets exist, however, some of which are considerably more precise.
 In addition, nearly all existing studies assumed the lightest neutrino mass, $m_1$ in the normal ordering (NO) and $m_3$ in the inverted ordering (IO) to be exactly massless\footnote{Ref.~\cite{Medhi:2023ebi} investigated the impact of neutrino masses in sNSI at future long-baseline accelerator neutrino experiments.}.

 While the strength of the effect of vNSI tends to grow with neutrino energy and density of the background field, implying that accelerator neutrinos and atmospheric neutrinos are some of the best places to look for them, the effect of sNSI increases only with the density of the background field, thus we find that solar neutrinos are the best oscillation means of probing them.
 In this paper, we perform the most complete oscillation study of sNSI to date by looking at solar neutrino data from pp experiments, Borexino, and SNO and use terrestrial information from KamLAND and Daya Bay to provide the most relevant constraints on sNSI.
 We also investigate the role of the absolute mass scale on such constraints.
 Finally, we discuss how these constraints may evolve in the future with additional terrestrial measurements of the standard oscillation parameters with JUNO.